 Maria Philbrick’s Murder

-Jackie VanHazel, a maid at the Lewis and Clark Motel, testified that she saw Philbrick alive on Thanksgiving and the following day.
-VanHazel explained that Philbrick was in Room 68 with a man and woman fitting the descriptions of Salas and Cunningham.
+Jackie VanHazel, a housekeeper at the motel, testified that she saw Philbrick alive on Thanksgiving and the day after.
+According to VanHazel, Philbrick was in Room 68 with a man and woman fitting the descriptions of Salas and Cunningham.
 VanHazel did not see the victim after November 25 but spoke with a man fitting Salas’ description on November 27 about cleaning his room because he was moving into Room 69 with a woman fitting Cunningham’s description.
 VanHazel found it unusual that the man and woman believed to be Salas and Cunningham were moving from a three-bedroom to a one-bedroom.

 MTIP Takes the Case

-On April 24, 2019, the Montana Innocence Project filed a petition for DNA testing of the Condom found in the storage room, the used condom found in Bernard Jr.’s home, the hair found on the condom in Bernard Jr.’s home, and scrapings from Philbrick’s fingernails.
+On April 24, 2019, the Montana Innocence Project filed a petition for DNA testing of the condom found in the storage room, the used condom found in Pease Jr.’s home, the hair found on the condom in Pease Jr.’s home, and scrapings from Philbrick’s fingernails.
 DNA testing is currently pending.